-Behavior Management Maintenance Plan Documentation Requirements

-The fourth type of documentation is the Behavior Management Maintenance Plan.
+Behavior Management Maintenance Plan Documentation Requirements: The fourth type of documentation is the Behavior Management Maintenance Plan.
 The Behavior Management Maintenance Plan consists of:

-- A summary of objectives - Quantified implementation data (collected during the implementation of the plan) - A rationale for the development of a maintenance plan (i.e., the criteria for success has been achieved) - Recommendation for consistent response(s) upon the occurrence/nonoccurrence of the target behavior(s).

-Date the maintenance plan was developed, the amount of time spent developing the plan by listing the start and stop times, and the signature (with credential initials) of the staff person who developed the plan.
+- A summary of objectives - Quantified implementation data (collected during the implementation of the plan) - A rationale for the development of a maintenance plan (i.e., the criteria for success has been achieved) - Recommendation for consistent response(s) upon the occurrence/nonoccurrence of the target behavior(s) - Date the maintenance plan was developed, the amount of time spent developing the plan by listing the start and stop times, and the signature (with credential initials) of the staff person who developed the plan.

-503.24.2 THERAPEUTIC BEHAVIORAL SERVICES - IMPLEMENTATION
+503.23.2 Therapeutic Behavioral Services - Implementation

+Procedure Code: H2019

+Service Unit: 15 minutes

+Telehealth: Unavailable

-Procedure Code:H2019Service Unit:15 minutesService Limits:All units must be prior authorizedPrior Authorization:Refer to Utilization Management Guidelines.
+Prior Authorization: Required.
+Refer to Utilization Management Guidelines.

-Definition: Behavior Management Implementation services means a face-to-face, hands-on encounter where the actual time is spent in the delivery of a behavioral health service to a specific member (i.e., any delivery of the service must be on a strictly one staff to one member basis).
+Definition: Behavior Management Implementation services means a face-to-face, hands-on encounter where the actual time is spent in the delivery of a behavioral health service to a specific member (i.e., any delivery of the service must be on a strictly one staff to one-member basis).
 Such encounters are interventions, or reinforcements that have been previously described in the Behavior Management Plan and are measured and recorded.
-Any and all Therapeutic Behavioral Services - Implementation activities under this procedure will be considered non-reimbursable if the activities are not supported by a Behavior Management Plan that meets the documentation requirements detailed under Therapeutic Behavioral Services - Development (procedure code H2019HO).
+Any and all Therapeutic Behavioral Services - Implementation activities under this procedure will be considered non-reimbursable if the activities are not supported by a Behavior Management Plan that meets the documentation requirements detailed under Therapeutic Behavioral Services - Development (procedure code H2019 HO).